nus-cs2103-AY2021S2/tp/docs/UserGuide.md

    Command: `add dog n/Bruce b/Chihuahua d/12-02-2019 s/Male o/1 t/playful t/active`
 3. Creates a program with Program ID 3. <br>
    Command: `add program n/3 s/02-02-2020 18:00 t/puppies`

+:bulb: The order of the prefixes do not matter, feel free to add your information in any order that is convenient for you!

 ![Add Command](images/AddCommandScreenshot1.png) | ![Add Command Result](images/AddCommandScreenshot2.png)